 Founded in 2005, Feel the Music! grew out of our founder’s 9/11 volunteer work.
 During the 9/11 recovery, musician/singer-songwriter Valerie Ghent volunteered for eight months at the World Trade Center site, meeting 9/11 family members and hearing heart-breaking stories about their families and children.

 Knowing first-hand the power of music to positively impact lives, Valerie met with musician friends, Arturo O’Farrill, Bashiri Johnson and Bar Scott, and with NYU Postdoc Director Lewis Aron, Ph.D., to discuss creating a program to bring music into the lives of 9/11 families.
-Working closely with Steven Knoblauch, Ph.D. and Spyros Orfanos, Ph.D., Valerie developed a grant proposal and in 2005, received funding from the American Red Cross to launch Feel the Music! (see Feel the Music! featured in 2006 Red Cross Annual Report, pp 24-25).
-Due to the tremendous success of Feel the Music! with 9/11 family members and the extended 9/11 community, Red Cross funding was renewed three years in a row.
+Working closely with Steven Knoblauch, Ph.D. and Spyros Orfanos, Ph.D., Valerie developed a grant proposal and in 2005, received funding from the American Red Cross to launch Feel the Music!.
+Due to the tremendous success of Feel the Music! with 9/11 family members and the extended 9/11 community, Red Cross funding was renewed each year for three years.